ZSolarDev/Solar-Synth/README.md

     - [X] Make branding and a huge fancy readme with what Solar Synth is, then Solar Synths backstory.
 Then maybe add a hardcoded sample or 2 if audio previews work with GitHub markdown after pitch shifting is fixed(That last part is optional, cause I'll most-likely run out of gas after typing up the entire readme.)
     - [X] Pin Solar Synth to my top repositories on my profile
  - [X] Finish Synthesis Engine
- - [ ] Make a hardcoded sample of the synthesis engine using the temporary teto lite voicebank I made in like an hour, then show it to friends and feel good about myself.
- - [ ] Take a break from this project when previous tasks are complete.
+ - [X] Take a break from this project when previous tasks are complete.
     - I feel like I deserve this break.
 I've been working hard on this since March 19th, and I've already gotten this much done within a couple of months.
 A whole japanese vocal synthesis engine!
 SOLO!!!
 I'm not a huge expensive crazy corporation at all, and I managed to make an entire synthesis engine with 0$ and half of my sanity per day spent.
 Impressive if I say so myself.
 Also, I just genuinely need time to work on things that *actually* need to be done irl(especially that one school project.
 UPDATE: Already finished it.
 It's already summer, this took so much longer than I thought!)
-    - [ ] Actually take a break for a few days so you don't get burnt out, burn out will be an issue.
+    - [X] Actually take a break for a few days so you don't get burnt out, burn out will be an issue.
 ESPECIALLY when doing the tedious task of editor ui.

 ## Bugs:
  - Some consonants sound off after resampling.